-Zucchini bruschetta is a perfect addition to any appetizer cuisine but it works well as a side dish too.
+Zucchini bruschetta is a perfect addition to any appetizer cuisine but works well as a side dish.
+It goes well with a simple main like grilled chicken or marinated steak.
 Before serving, each piece can be topped off with additional grated Parmesan cheese.

 Leftovers can be stored in an airtight container in the refrigerator for up to 3 days.
 To reheat, place the bruschetta on a baking sheet and heat at 350°F for 5-7 minutes.

 You can use a variety of items instead of bread for gluten free bruschetta.
 Try slices of roasted eggplant, sweet potato, or zucchini.
 You can also use pita chips, crackers, or crostini.
 For a gluten-free option, try using slices of bell peppers or cucumbers.
 Be creative and have fun!

 The topping is commonly called a bruschetta topping or bruschetta mix.

 Yes, bruschetta can be a healthy snack, especially when you replace the bread with a vegetable.
 It is typically made with olive oil, tomatoes, garlic and basil which are all nutritious ingredients.

 If you need a few more quick snack ideas, check out these recipes.

 - Baked tortilla strips are crispy and crunchy.